-One of the main culprits, of course, is sitting – whether it's at work or driving – but on a more subtle level, also engaging in self-care practices like sitting down to savor slow meals, relaxing on the sofa, working out on a stationary bike or even meditating in lotus pose.
+One of the main culprits, of course, is sitting – whether it's at work or driving – but on a more subtle level, also engaging in self-care practices like sitting down to savor slow meals, relaxing on the sofa, cycling or even meditating in lotus pose.

 For me, the hips seem to always be at the top of persistently painful muscle groups.
 However, I need to first slow down enough to recognize that they are even tight.
 As a self-awareness practice, I start and end each day by resting on my back, hugging knees into chest and really feeling into my hips, noticing any discomfort that arises and being curious rather than judgmental.

 I've always known that women store a LOT of emotion in the pelvis/hip area.
-In human design, my solar plexus (i.e. emotional center) is defined, I have two waves (the subtle wave [59-6] and the spontaneous up and down wave [39-55]) AND this center is my Authority, so I am extra prone to emotional expression.
+In human design, my solar plexus is defined, I have two emotional waves and this very center is my Authority (or inner guidance system), so I am extra prone to emotional expression.
 And with my history of repressing emotions, I can see why the hips are taking on most of the burden.